 The tragedy of the commons is a well-established socio-economic theory developed by William Forster Lloyd.
 The theory refers to the hypothetical example of shared grazing land, or "the commons."
 Lloyd argues that people act in their self-interest leading to the depletion or spoiling of the common.
 Ecological "tragedy" scenarios such as overfishing often reference this theory.

 Two primary solutions to this theory are regulation and private ownership.
 Regulation provides rules, checks, and measures on the resource.
 Private ownership gives one party self-interest in maintaining the resource.

 Whilst versatile, the Blockchain is strict in being quasi-immutable3.
-It has one of the same core issues as regulation; Getting the rules right requires a lot of foresight.
+It has one of the same core issues as regulation; getting the rules right requires a lot of foresight.

 This recombination is quite complex, and possibly quite naive.
-It's true it will take a while for those models to shake out.
+It's true it will take a while for these token collective ownership models to shake out.
 If at all.
 I remain a skeptic, deep down.

 That said, the potential upside is significant.
 Shared ownership has the potential to impact how we operate fishieries, through to our own cities.
 The downside?
 Well, we go back to the ways we've always done it.

 Many token applications today mirror or augment existing ownership models.
 So we've not started to experiment and test the limits of tokens.
 Tokens have a potential to fund and maintain complex infrastructure, research, communities, and even cities.
 Perhaps even creative arts, social media.

 There is a whole raft of new token yet to emerge.
 The question today is how we spot the good ones.